 The Act requires that adjoining lot owners attempt to resolve disputes themselves.
 If this is not possible, the Act prescribes a process for applying to the Queensland Civil and Administrative Tribunal (QCAT) for resolution of a dispute.
 The first step is to serve a notice on the other adjoining lot owner outlining the work to be completed, the proportions, and providing a written quote for the work.
 If no agreement is reached within one (1) month of the notice being given, either lot owner may apply to QCAT for an order within two (2) months of the notice being given.

 A similar process applies in the event that a lot owner has carried out urgent fencing work i.e. where all or part of a dividing fence is damaged or destroyed and it is not feasible to comply with the above notice requirements.
 Where one adjoining lot owner has made payment for the urgent fencing work, that lot owner may serve on the other lot owner a notice stating: a description of the land on which the fencing work was carried out; the reason urgent fencing work was required; the type of fencing work carried out; and cost incurred for the fencing work and a receipt for the cost.
 If the adjoining lot owners are unable to reach an agreement within one (1) month of the notice being given either adjoining owner may, within two (2) months of the notice being given, apply to QCAT for an order.

 QCAT will then hear and make an appropriate order based on the legislation, which is then binding on both adjoining lot owners.

-If you have any questions about this article or any other legal matters, please contact McNamara and Associates on 1300 574 974.
+If you have any questions about this article or any other legal matters, please contact McNamara Law on 1300 574 974.